Jerome Champagne launches FIFA presidential bid

 Asked if he could beat Blatter, Champagne said: “No, I don’t think.
 He is someone of relevance.”

-Before entering football, Champagne’s diplomatic postings included four years in Los Angeles as deputy consul-general.
+Before entering soccer, Champagne’s diplomatic postings included four years in Los Angeles as deputy consul-general.
 He worked as protocol chief when France hosted the 1998 World Cup, then joined FIFA soon after Blatter was elected.

 Pele has given Champagne his support.